-• No additional treatment

-• Baricitinib 4 mg by mouth (or nasogastric tube) once daily for 10 days.
+- No additional treatment - Baricitinib 4 mg by mouth (or nasogastric tube) once daily for 10 days.
 [Introduced in protocol version 13.0; enrolment closed 29 December 2021]

-2.5.5 Main randomisation part E (enrolment modified on advice of DMC):
+2.5.5 Main randomisation part E (enrolment closed):

 In a factorial design, eligible patients may be randomised to the arms below.
 The dose listed is for adults; children <18 years old are excluded from this comparison.